r-fernandezz/downshape/README.md

 This compendium allow to download observed data come from Copernicus website.

-Warning message: Targets and globals must have unique names.
-Ignoring global objects that conflict with target names: download_cmip_data, select_dataset.
+Message d’avis : Targets and globals must have unique names.
+Ignoring global objects that conflict with target names: download_cmip_data, select_dataset, concatenate_data.
 Warnings like this one are important, but if you must suppress them, you can do so with Sys.setenv(TAR_WARN = “false”).

 ``` mermaid
 graph LR